comrumino/mywebsite/README.md

-# A Python2 Library to Encapsulate a Personal Website
+# A Python Library to Encapsulate a Personal Website

-Personalwebsite is a pet project implemented in Python2 under GPL3.
+Personalwebsite is a pet project implemented in Python under GPL3.

 ![](misc/stronz.gif?raw=true)